-Travelling on board the M/V Northern Ranger will allow you to experience all five of our Inuit communities twice in five days while constantly seeing our beautiful coastline.
+Travelling on board the M/V Kamutik will allow you to experience all five of our Inuit communities twice in five days while constantly seeing our beautiful coastline.
 The friendly staff on board will help you out in any way they possibly can.
-Several types of accommodations are available on the Ranger, from a basic berth to a deluxe cabin.
+Several types of accommodations are available on the Kamutik, from a basic berth to a deluxe cabin.

 For more information, please see the Northern Ranger Experience.